Z4rkos/centipyde/README.md

 * Add more modes:
-    Would be nice with some that did alot of predifined things, like a 'quick_fuzz' mode that went through cookies, headers, and URL and fuzzed them with bad chars or somethingself.
+    Would be nice with some that did alot of predifined things, like a 'quick_fuzz' mode that went through cookies, headers, and URL and fuzzed them with bad chars or something.
     Should write more simple functionality first so modes that use several methods can use them (composition).